Illustration by Cat Macinnes

 Our authors are supported by a dedicated team of editors who give feedback on their writing and help them to develop their skills.
 There is so much to be said on gender inequality, and we intend for this digital safe space to give people a voice on these issues.

 Authors are encouraged to explore issues relevant to their own lives and all forms of media are welcome.
 GATC do not propagate one viewpoint, instead we aim to encompass a diverse range of opinions and ideas.
 We only ask one thing of you: please respect the views of others.
-Pass your opinion, disagree, by all means, however, please be respectful.
-That is, respect others, but don’t forget to respect yourself – your own immeasurable worth and value as an autonomous individual.
+Pass your opinion, disagree, by all means, but please be respectful.
+That is, respect others, and don’t forget to respect yourself – your own immeasurable worth and value as an autonomous individual.

 Gender is one of the most loaded words in the English language.
 It is not easy to define, it is not a simple concept to understand and there is no single consensus on what it may entail.
 We intend on joining in this conversation and we hope that you are ready to engage and discuss these important issues with us too.